 Chapter 2 of this document outlines the condition of the current South Yorkshire bus network highlighting the decline experienced over the decade before the COVID-19 pandemic as well as looking at areas of demand, mode share and overall network performance.
-Understanding what customers want is an important part of the BSIP development process and in Chapter 2 we also look at passenger satisfaction.
+Understanding what customers want is an important part of the development process for this Plan and in Chapter 2 we alsolook at passenger satisfaction.
 Through our research passengers were generally satisfied with their overall bus journey in March 2020, yet when it comes to the condition of their bus stop, the quality of the information on offer and driver behaviour, passengers are less satisfied.